VCVRack/VCV-Prototype/Faust.md

 Other metadata:
 - `[scale:lin|log|exp]` metadata is implemented.

-The [rack.lib](https://github.com/VCVRack/VCV-Prototype/blob/faust/res/faust/rack.lib) Faust library contains usefull functions to convert VC signals, and can be enriched if needed.
+The [rack.lib](https://github.com/VCVRack/VCV-Prototype/blob/faust/res/faust/rack.lib) Faust library contains usefull functions to convert CV signals, and can be enriched if needed.

 ## DSP examples

-Here is a simple example showing how oscillators can be controlled by UI items:
+Here is a simple example showing how oscillators can be controlled by GUI items, associated with metadata in the DSP code:

 ```
 import("stdfaust.lib");